MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/setting-default-languages.md

 ![Game manager - General - Edit Default Language](../media/tutorials/game-manager-general-edit-default-language.png)

-If there are errors, you can follow the links provided to update your content to support the language which is missing.
+If there are errors, you can follow the links provided to update your content to support the language, which is missing.
 When all errors have been addressed, the default language change will be accepted.

 ## Conclusion